Quantum Cloning Machines and the Applications: Sequential universal quantum cloning

 where the vector $\bm{j}=(j_1,j_2,...j_d)$ satisfies $\sum_{i=1}^d j_i = M-N$, $|R_{\bm{j}}\rangle=|\bm{j}\rangle_R$ denotes the state of the cloning machine, and $\beta_{\bm{m}\bm{j}}=\sqrt{\prod_{i=1}^d C_{m_i+j_i}^{m_i}/C_{M+d-1}^{M-N}}$.
 The following steps are similar to the 2-level case presented previously.
 We still need to find the MPS form of the state $|\Psi_M^{(\bm{m})}\rangle$, and the method is through SD as well.
 Express $|\Psi_M^{(\bm{m})}\rangle$ in the computational basis

-Through computation, $V^{[k]i_k}$ can be obtained\cite{Dang2008}, whose detailed process is just a direct extension of the 2-level case and shall be omitted here, the result is provided in the Appendix.
-Besides, we will also know that the necessary dimension of the ancilla is $D_d = C_{M-\lfloor\frac{N+1}{2}\rfloor+d-1}^{M-\lfloor\frac{N+1}{2}\rfloor}$, where the symbol $\lfloor X \rfloor$ denotes the floor function.
-So we see when $d\geq2$ $D_d$ is far smaller than $d_M$, which shows the advantage of sequential cloning of qudits.
+Through computation, $V^{[k]i_k}$ can be obtained \cite{Dang2008}.
+The detailed process is just a direct extension of the 2-level case and shall be omitted here, see Appendix for the details.
+Besides, we also know that the necessary dimension of the ancilla is $D_d = C_{M-\lfloor\frac{N+1}{2}\rfloor+d-1}^{M-\lfloor\frac{N+1}{2}\rfloor}$, where the symbol $\lfloor X \rfloor$ denotes the floor function.
+So we may observe that $d\geq2$ $D_d$ is far smaller than $d_M$, that simplification shows the advantage of sequential cloning of qudits.